 Ozone is monitored throughout the state.
 Monitors are located away from or at some distance downwind of urban areas and major traffic corridors in order to avoid "scavenging" of ozone by NOx emissions.
-See the "Delaware Air Monitoring Network" table on page 9 for specific sites.
 While short-term 1-hour average peak ozone levels are usually highest in New Castle County, longer-term 8-hour averages are close to or above the standard throughout Delaware.